-For closet installations, a coil box is recommended to be installed with the Appliance.
+A2L refrigerant systems are required to have coil box installed with the appliance.
+R410A refrigerant systems are recommended to have a coil box installed with the appliance.
 In all configurations, return air must meet requirements found in Minimum Unobstructed Airflow section.
-See Figure 11 (page 9).
+See Figure 13 (page 10).

-- 1. Cut return air opening in desired position in door or wall.
+- Cut return air opening in desired position in door or wall.
 Best practice is above the Appliance.
 Refer to the Minimum Unobstructed Airflow section (page 3) for return air opening requirements. - 2.
 Insert four fasteners, securing grille to door or wall.